roadfoodr/tinware/prompts/tinware-FSD-current.md

 ### 6.1 DisplayArea
 - Shows the list of answered and remaining words
-- Does not handle or display any hint-related information
-- Displays words as hyperlinks to the Merriam-Webster Scrabble dictionary for valid and missed answers
 - Uses color-coding for answers:
   - Green for valid
   - Dark gray with strikethrough for invalid
   - Red for missed valid answers
+- Displays words as hyperlinks to the Merriam-Webster Scrabble dictionary for valid and missed answers

 ### 6.2 MessageArea
 - Handles the display of hints, error messages, and success messages